FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 ## Attribute CRUD Operations

 To perform CRUD operations on attributes, the `<entity-id>` must be known.
-Each attribute is effectively a key value pair.
+Each attribute is effectively a key-value pair.

 There are three endpoints: